redwoodjs/redwood/docs/docs/mailer.md

 ```

 Now that we implemented our example, we might start to think about testing or how to try this out ourselves during development.

-The mailer behaves slightly differently based on which environment you are running in.
+The Mailer behaves slightly differently based on which environment you are running in.

 This helps improve your experience as you don't have to worry about sending real emails during testing or development.

 ### Testing

-When your `NODE_ENV` is set to `test`, then the mailer will start in test mode.
+When your `NODE_ENV` is set to `test`, then the Mailer will start in test mode.
 In this mode, all mail will be sent using a test handler rather than the default production one or any specific one set when calling `send` or `sendWithoutRendering`.

-By default, when the mailer is created, it will check if the `@redwoodjs/mailer-handler-in-memory` package is available.
+By default, when the Mailer is created, it will check if the `@redwoodjs/mailer-handler-in-memory` package is available.
 If it is, this will become the test handler; otherwise, the test handler will be a no-op that does nothing.
 The `yarn rw setup mailer` command adds this `@redwoodjs/mailer-handler-in-memory` package as a `devDependency` automatically for you.

 If you want control over this test mode behavior, you can include the following configuration in the `mailer.ts` file: